deepsurgical/daVinci1394FPGA/README.md

 # 🐍 From Snake Robots to Surgical Standards: The Architectural Origins of the da Vinci Research Kit

 This repository preserves the original hardware control architecture for the [da Vinci Research Kit (dVRK)](https://www.intuitive-foundation.org/dvrk/), designed as part of my graduate research at Johns Hopkins University.
 The codebase has since moved to JHU's [`mechatronics-firmware`](https://github.com/jhu-cisst/mechatronics-firmware) repository, with the final commit here flowing into the initial commit [(`a38917c`)](https://github.com/jhu-cisst/mechatronics-firmware/tree/a38917c2ce4880597da052d8d369eaeaf47659b4) there.
-This control architecture came from a completely separate robotic system: **a high-degree-of-freedom surgical snake robot.**
+This control architecture, however, came from a completely separate robotic system: **a high-degree-of-freedom surgical snake robot.**

 ### 1. The Snake Robot Cabling Crunch